From BR Bullpen

 At 5' 9", a relatively short player, he was drafted by the Dodgers at the age of 23.
 Lopes was primarily an outfielder in his first minor league seasons.
 He started off at high class A with the Daytona Beach Dodgers and batted .247.
 The next year, he returned to Daytona Beach and improved to .280/~.399/.439 with 32 steals in 36 tries and 16 outfield assists.

 But his forte was the stolen base.
-His 557 stolen bases put him at # 25 on the all-time list, and he led the league twice, in 1975 and 1976.
+His 557 stolen bases put him at # 25 on the all-time list, and he led the National League twice, in 1975 and 1976.
 His high was 77 stolen bases in 1975.
-Even as a 40-year-old player, he was able to steal 47 bases in 51 attempts while appearing in 99 games.
+Even as a 40-year-old player for the Chicago Cubs in 1985, he was able to steal 47 bases in 51 attempts while appearing in 99 games.

 He appeared in four World Series with the Dodgers (1974, 1977, 1978 and 1981), generally hitting poorly but getting lots of walks.
 However, the exception was the 1978 Series where he hit .308 with 3 home runs.
 He also holds the dubious distinction of having the lowest batting average for a player selected to the All-Star Game, batting a scant .169 at the time of his selection for the 1981 All-Star Game.
 His hitting improved in the second half and he managed to raise his average above the Mendoza Line, finishing the season at .206.